LizzMancilla/mongo_graphql_react/README.md

 ## To test ...

 1. Open in your browser

 Graphql UI: http://localhost:4000/graphql

 Front UI: http://localhost:3000/

-2a.
+2.
+a.
 In *Graphql UI* execute this query
 ```graphql
 {
   products{